MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cprintdialog-class.md

 ### <a name="remarks"></a>Açıklamalar

-Yalnızca şu anda seçili olan `DoModal` öğelerin yazdırılması gerekip gerekmediğini anlamak için çağrıldıktan sonra bu işlevi çağırın.
+Yalnızca şu anda seçili olan öğelerin yazdırılması gerekip gerekmediğini öğrenmek için `DoModal` çağrıldıktan sonra bu işlevi çağırın.

 ### <a name="example"></a>Örnek